jachen36/data-centric-competition/README.md

 # Summary of My Approach

 Due to the limited amount of time I had, I wasn't able to try much before it ended.
+Also because the leaderboard takes a long time to update after submission, the last few tried failed to make it to the leaderboard; therefore, I cannot tell if the augmentation experiment was fruitfull.

 1. Consistent labeling by documenting a guide on how to label.
 1. Augmentations to add variety to the training dataset and make model generalize better.